casterbn/QtCompile/library/home-Index Page.md

 ## Update History
 ### 2020.6.4
-Upload 5.15.0 macOS host builds.
+Upload 5.15.0 macOS host builds. (macOS host builds of 5.12.8 have compile failure, we should wait for 5.12.9)
 Upload 5.15.0 Android builds. (macOS 10.15.5 hosted)

 ### 2020.6.3
+Add proprietary codecs support for Qt WebEngine for Qt 5.12.9 and 5.15.0 or later.
 Upload 5.15.0 series. (**Except macOS host builds, which encountered some issue while compiling**)
 Use MinGW-w64 to 8.1.0 for Qt 5.15.0 series, switch the build environment of MinGW 8.1.0 to Win10.
 Upload 5.9.9 VS2017 builds for newer VS2017 compiler.